papimenon/docs/docs/pages/data_model_services.md

 ## Composition

 The service layer is content-centric and revolves around _generation_, _serving_, and _consumption_ of AI agent data models.
-In order to serve these operations, we can decompose the service plane by layers based on their respective responsibilities.
+To facilitate these operations, the service plane is decomposed into layers based on their respective responsibilities:

 ```{image} ../_static/service_composition.png
 :alt: Service Layer Composition